sesh/quick-presentations/owasp-top10/top10.md

 ---

-Any situation where a user can access something that is outside their intended access
+Any situation where a user can access something that is outside their intended permissions

 ---